Form 990: Use for charity evaluation research

 Charity Navigator uses IRS Forms 990 to rate charities.
 In February 2017, Charity Navigator launched the Digitized Form 990 Decoder, a free and open-source software dataset and tools to analyze Form 990 filings.
 At launch, more than 900,000 forms had been processed.

 Meanwhile Holden Karnofsky of the nonprofit charity evaluator GiveWell has criticized Form 990 for not providing sufficient information about what a charity does or where it operates.
 However GiveWell does still use Form 990 to answer some questions when investigating charities.

-Data from Form 990 was used by Sarah Reckhow as an information source for her book Follow the Money: How Foundation Dollars Change Public School Politics.
+Data from Form 990 was used by political scientist Sarah Reckhow as an information source for her book Follow the Money: How Foundation Dollars Change Public School Politics.
 Reckhow expressed concern about the lack of corresponding public data available if philanthropic funders moved away from nonprofits to LLCs such as the Chan Zuckerberg Initiative.

 There was a website called Quality 990 that advocated for higher quality Form 990s.